 An overview of the childhood and early education of Sabrina Ionescu, highlighting the experiences that shaped the journey.

-In 2019, Sabrina Ionescu earned her diploma, marking an educational milestone alongside her athletic achievements.
+In 2019, Sabrina Ionescu earned her diploma.

-In 2019, Sabrina Ionescu's twin brother Eddy walked on to the Oregon Ducks men's basketball team.
+In 2019, Sabrina Ionescu's twin brother, Eddy, walked on to the Oregon Ducks men's basketball team.

 On February 24, 2020, Sabrina Ionescu spoke at the Kobe & Gianna Bryant Celebration of Life at the Staples Center.